-Someone asked us again recently: “Is there a Kiwisaver gold fund that I could invest in?”
+A reader previously asked us: “Is there a Kiwisaver gold fund that I could invest in?”

-We wrote about this a few years ago here: Questions From Readers: Precious Metals & Kiwisaver, BoomBust Cycle, Gold & Silver Exit Strategies
+We wrote about this some years ago here: Questions From Readers: Precious Metals & Kiwisaver, BoomBust Cycle, Gold & Silver Exit Strategies

-The gist of our answer was that there are no specific precious metals Kiwisaver funds available and we thought unlikely there would be.
+The gist of our answer back then was that there are no specific precious metals Kiwisaver funds available and we thought unlikely there would be.
 Why?
 Because gold and silver are seen as “too risky” by the mainstream fund management community.
 And they are not “diversified” like a standard “balanced” fund would be.
-There also probably isn’t enough demand to justify setting such a fund up.
+There also probably wouldn’t be enough demand to justify setting such a fund up.

 Of course diversification does not do you much good in a financial crisis.
 In 2008 every sharemarket plummeted regardless of where it was located.